Fz3r0/Fz3r0/README.md

 When I was very young I entered a Data Center and a room full of computers where my father worked, then I met a very funny guy with long hair and a beard (The Systems Engineer) who allowed me to play Prince of Persia in MS-DOS surrounded by huge computers with that peculiar smell of new plastic, silicon & technology.
 Since then I decided to focus on one thing: Let my hair and beard grow... (and dedicate my life to Computer Science and Information and Communication Technologies).

-I invite you to enter the links of my social networks that I've placed above including my LinkedIn, where you will find more information regarding my professional career.
+Please check the links of my Social Networks that I've placed above including my LinkedIn, where you will find more information regarding my professional career.
+Cheerz! :)

 ---